GLOBAL MARKETS-Weak German data drags global stocks down

 A day after news of the biggest monthly drop in German industrial orders since the global financial crisis in 2009, data showed the country's industrial output plunged 4 percent in August in the biggest fall in more than five years.

-MSCI's all-country world index of equity performance in 45 countries fell 0.48 percent, while the pan-European FTSEurofirst 300 index ended down 1.51 percent.
+MSCI's all-country world index of equity performance in 45 countries fell 0.54 percent, while the pan-European FTSEurofirst 300 index lost 1.47 percent.

+"World equities are reacting to much more evidence of weakness.
+Germany's starting to slow down and it was the engine of the European economy.
+That's clearly a concern, investors weren't happy with it," said Ken Polcari, director of the NYSE floor division at O'Neill Securities in New York.

-U.S. Treasury prices extended gains midday on the weak German data.
-Benchmark 10-year Treasury notes were last up 15/32 in price to yield 2.3713 percent.
+Treasury prices rose on the weak German data.
+Benchmark 10-year U.S. Treasury notes were last up 10/32 in price to yield 2.3891 percent, the lowest in about a month.

 The dollar index slipped for a second consecutive session, but was still trading near four-year highs.
-The index, which tracks the greenback against six major currencies, was last down 0.18 percent at 85.770.
+The dollar index , which tracks the greenback against six major currencies, was last down 0.1 percent at 85.839.

 Stocks in London, Paris, Milan and Madrid took sharp tumbles too, while Italian, Spanish and French government bonds yields rose amid doubts about what a slowing Germany would mean for their more fragile economies.